 winds up getting those men arrested and helps yet another woman whose baby was kidnapped.
 All of

 this leads to her opportunity to work as the first female deputy sheriff in 1914 America.

 In a Dark, Dark Wood, a novel by Ruth Ware

-life, readers come to love this woman who is anything but perfect, but whose
+revealed about her life, readers come to love this woman who is anything but perfect, but whose life is

 extraordinary.
 This story surges with life, humor and compassion.